TL;DR: Sole founders face an uphill battle compared to co-founding teams. And if you are a sole founder, you still need a team; minions aren’t enough.

 Everyone is always fundraising and that takes a lot of time!
-Your CEO should be fundraising for 6 months and nothing else till close… only, who is going to keep running the ship?
-If you have multiple founders, someone can keep on top of marketing to ensure you are growing, tech and product is shipping as well as everything else a company does.
+Your CEO should be fundraising for 6 months and nothing else till closing… only, who is going to keep running the ship?
+If you have multiple founders, someone can keep on top of marketing to ensure you are growing, tech and product are shipping as well as everything else a company does.

 There’s just not enough time in the day and is spreading yourself too thin is dangerous.
 A synergistic founding team draws on respective strengths, and a lot more gets done.